R3Conclave/conclave-core-sdk/CONTRIBUTING.md

 # Contributing to Conclave

-We would love for you to contribute to Conclave and help make it even better than it is today!
+We encourage you to contribute to Conclave and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Got a Question or Problem?](#question)